DrakeMTB/drakeMTB/webpages/coaches.md

 ![greg]({{site.baseurl}}/images/murphy-coach.jpg)

-My son Conner joined the team as a freshman two years ago, and within weeks he was passing me on the way up Shaver Grade, heading into the Water District.
+My son Conner joined the team as a freshman three years ago, and within weeks he was passing me on the way up Shaver Grade, heading into the Water District.
 He has developed a true love of mountain biking, and it has been a pleasure to watch.
 I’m proud to be able to join him as ride leader and assistant coach.
 It is a pleasure to be a part of such a strong and determined group, and share in the development and success of all these kids.
 We’re so fortunate to have Mt.
 Tam in our backyard and be able to explore it on bikes.
 We live in the cradle of this sport here in Marin, and learning about the history of the sport has been fascinating to me.
 I invite all parents to get involved in all elements of the team.
 Come out and ride!

 #### Assistant Coach Scott Samet